 While gaming has always had a competitive aspect, even dating back to the earliest single-players with score-based elements, the modern competitive environment’s growth still caught many enthusiasts off guard.
 Today, eSports have become inextricable with many competitive games, with tournaments of some of the largest awarding many millions of dollars in prizes.
-In fact, DOTA 2, currently the most well-funded of eSports tournaments, has given away over $170 million in prize money, according to e-Sports Earnings.
+In fact, DOTA 2, currently the most well-funded of eSports tournaments, has given away over $170 million in prize money.

 Despite this definite interest, Ghost Recon is underrepresented within the eSports sphere.
 Why is this, and what is it that makes us so sure the series could reach major eSports success on the world stage?